 The Feathers Hotel in Ludlow, South Shropshire, is a Grade I listed, built in 1619 by local attorney, Rees Jones.
 Its timber frames were once adorned by motifs of feathers, showing loyalty to the Prince of Wales, hence its name.
-During the Civil War, The Feathers stood as a supporter of the Royalists and it is believed that Royalist soldiers would have lodged at here.
+During the Civil War, The Feathers stood as a supporter of the Royalists and it is believed that Royalist soldiers would have lodged here.
 The son of Rees Jones returned after the Civil War, turning the building into an inn for the first time.

 It was to remain an inn for the next 200 years, providing the public with a place to eat, rest, drink, and be merry.
 It also served as a prime spot for political gatherings, as prospective candidates gave their speeches and shared their ideas to the people of Ludlow from The Feathers balcony.
 Using the pub to draw people inside for that persuasive drink!

 Over the years serving as an inn and hotel, visitors and staff alike have reported countless experiences.
 Perhaps the most frightening experience occurred in room 211, where an evil jealous spirit is said to lurk.
 On this one particular night, a guest awoke to find herself being dragged out of bed by her hair.
-She was a very brave woman to say the least, as she fell asleep after this episode!
+She was a very brave woman, to say the least, as she fell asleep after this episode!
 However, she awoke again to find herself drenched in water, while the bed around her was completely dry!
-Her partner didn’t experience much, apart from a gentle stroking sensation on his face.
+Her partner didn’t experience much, apart from a gentle stroking sensation on his face

 The apparition of a gentleman and his dog has been seen walking through rooms 232 and 233 before disappearing.
 Perhaps the strangest of all the reports here is of the naked woman in clogs.
 She is seen in the car park and walking across the road outside the hotel, appearing only to men.

 Related article: The Most Haunted Places in Shropshire